zahraaAed/Module04-ExpansionProjectAssessment/Front-End/README.md

 ## Instructions

 Build a web application using React, semantic HTML, and module CSS/MUI (you can use tools for styling).
-This application should allow admins to create, modify, delete product, users can display all the created products.
+This application should allow suppliers to create, modify, delete product, users can display all the created products.
 The interface should be user-friendly and aesthetically appealing.

 ## Requirements